Course Syllabus

 By the end of this course, students will be able to:

-- Implement generative AI models from scratch, understanding transformer architecture and modern generative systems
+- Implement generative AI models from scratch, mastering transformer architecture and modern attention mechanisms

 Textbooks/Materials